 I bet you’ve already noticed how huge a number of bids on jobs like “PHP website” or “WordPress website” or even “PSD to HTML”.
 The number of freelancers doing these kinds of jobs is crazy.
 My advice is to take a small niche and specialize in it.
 It will be your brand and with time, no one can compete with you in it.
 For example, there is a Russian company which specializes in optimizing the speed of the websites.
 They even named themselves “Speed optimization“.
 I bet that they secure speed optimization jobs very easily.

 Moreover, I myself have specialized in WordPress plugins development, not just that, but I focused on WooCommerce plugins, which worked very well for me.
 There is a fewer competition in micro-niches, therefore you can ask a higher price and get much more attention in that specific field.

 It’s very important to get five stars rating, especially for new freelancers.
 The second you finish the job, send the client a message and make it crystal clear that you want 5 stars rating.
 Explain to him that his rating is very important to you to secure more jobs in the future.
 But before that, you must make sure that you delivered a high-quality work.

-If you thought the client are going to give you a low rating, send him a polite message to explain to him how much his low rating would harm you in the future. and if he won’t give you 5 stars rating, ask him to at least leave the job without rating.
+If you thought the client is going to give you a low rating, send him a polite message to explain to him how much his low rating would harm you in the future. and if he won’t give you 5 stars rating, ask him to at least leave the job without a rating.

 I hope this short list would help you in your freelancing journey, I will write more posts in the future about freelancing.
-Please, make sure that you get back to my blog or subscribe in my mailing list to get all the new content immediately.
+Please, make sure that you get back to my blog or subscribe to my mailing list to get all the new content immediately.